catseye/DAM/README.md

       );
       document.getElementById('container').appendChild(d);
     </script>

+(You can also import DAM as an ES6 module in a frontend build process.
+See the [demo/es6build/](demo/es6build/) directory of this repository for an example of this.)

 `DAM.maker` is a function that takes a tag string and returns a function that creates and returns a DOM Element with that tag.